xdmvdlsvxz35927/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and wasted time.
 It's important to focus on writing clear, correct code first, and only optimize when profiling has identified specific performance bottlenecks.

+# 2023-12-17
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable steps.
+By doing this, you can better track your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Avoid multi-tasking as much as possible, as it can be distracting and reduce your efficiency.
+Instead, focus your attention on one task at a time and give it your full attention.
+ - 来自帮助助手